Siraaj26/-alx-system_engineering-devops/0x0B-ssh/README.md

 # 0x0B.
 SSH

-- This directory contains files created in response to tasks set forth in Holberton student project "0x0B.
-SSH".
+## Learning Objectives
+- What is a server
+- Where servers usually live
+- What is SSH
-- These scripts demonstrate an introduction to RSA key generation and client configurations.
+- How to create an SSH RSA key pair
+- How to connect to a remote host using an SSH RSA key pair
+- The advantage of using #!/usr/bin/env bash instead of /bin/bash